Buyer's Guide · Real Assets

 Claims handling

-RWI now underwrites across multifamily, industrial, hospitality, student housing, timberland, and digital infrastructure assets.
-Policies frequently support single-asset, portfolio, and REIT transactions, with limits up to $1 billion.
+RWI is increasingly used across multifamily, industrial, hospitality, student housing, senior living, timberland, and digital infrastructure assets.
+Policies frequently support single-asset, portfolio, and REIT transactions.

-Early coordination among counsel, RWI brokers, and diligence teams aligns transaction documents with policy terms, expedites underwriting, and maximizes coverage efficiency.
-RWI enhances liquidity, accelerates negotiations, and strengthens buyer protection — a natural extension of modern CRE deal practice.
+Early coordination among counsel, RWI brokers, and diligence teams can help align transaction documents with policy terms, expedite underwriting, and improve coverage efficiency.

 Disclaimer

-This white paper is for informational purposes only and does not constitute legal, tax, or insurance advice.
+This guide is for informational purposes only and does not constitute legal, tax, or insurance advice.
 Consult professional advisors about your specific situation.
 Coverage is subject to the actual terms, conditions, and exclusions of the issued policy.